ASEE / ELD 2020 Travel Stipends for the Montreal Conference

 Although conference costs may be particularly problematic for librarians who are new to the profession or who are in entry-level or near entry-level positions, travel support varies greatly between universities.
 Therefore, a librarian at any career stage may find it difficult to attend the ASEE conference.

 We are now ready to accept applications for the need-based stipends.
-Applications will be accepted from any ASEE ELD member that is either actively employed in a library setting or currently pursuing a graduate degree in library science as of December 31, 2018.
+Applications will be accepted from any ASEE ELD member that is either actively employed in a library setting or currently pursuing a graduate degree in library science as of December 31, 2019.
 Please apply!
-The purpose of the need-based stipends is to enable you to join your ELD colleagues in Tampa for the ASEE conference.
+The purpose of the need-based stipends is to enable you to join your ELD colleagues in Montreal for the ASEE conference.

 The need-based stipends support those who have the greatest funding needs.
-A panel of current and/or former ELD officers will review the applications and rank order the entire pool according to need.
-The three applicants with the greatest need will each receive an IEEE $1,700 stipend; the applicant ranked next will receive the Elsevier $1,500 stipend; the following two ranked applicants will each receive an ASTM $750 stipend; and, the next two ranked applicants will each receive a M&C $500 stipend.
+A panel of current and/or former ELD officers will review the applications and rank them according to need.
+This ranking will be used to assign recipients to stipends ranging from $1700 to $500.
 In order for the panel to assess needs, applicants are asked to document their travel cost information and what level of funding they expect to receive from their institutions.
 Please provide as much detail as possible so the panel can accurately assess the need.
-In the event a stipend recipient is unable to attend the conference, a stipend will be awarded to the next applicant on the ranked list.
+In the event a stipend recipient is unable to attend the conference, a stipend will be awarded to the next applicant on the needs-based ranked list.

-The travel stipend website is now open.
 Applications MUST be received no later than 5 PM EST on Friday, January 10, 2020.
 Initial award winners will be notified no later than January 31, 2020.

 ELD has two types of stipends: random drawing and need-based.
 An ELD member cannot receive a need-based stipend two years in a row, a random drawing stipend two years in a row, or a random drawing and need-based stipend in the same year.
-After receiving either type of stipend, a member is ineligible to receive that same type of stipend for the following year’s conference (e.g. the winner of a need-based award for Columbus 2017 is ineligible for a need-based award in Salt Lake City 2018).
+After receiving either type of stipend, a member is ineligible to receive that same type of stipend for the following year’s conference (e.g. the winner of a need-based award for Tampa 2019 is ineligible for a need-based award in Montreal 2020).
 However, winning a random drawing stipend one year doesn’t disqualify a person from receiving a need-based stipend the next year, or vice versa.

+We are grateful to our sponsors, and hope their generosity will enable additional ELD members to attend the conference in Montreal.
 Again, please consider applying for a stipend.
-We are grateful to our sponsors, and hope their generosity will enable additional ELD members to attend the conference in Tampa.

-For any questions about any of the above, please contact Larry Thompson at larryt(at)vt.edu
+For any questions about any of the above, please contact Bernadette Ewen at email@example.com